Lemon sole

 We use the system devised by the Marine Conservation Society (MCS) so our scores are comparable with the scores produced by MCS for the UK and fisheries from all around the world.
 For more information on scoring click here.

 Little is known about lemon sole stocks in our area.
 In an annual beam trawl survey carried out in October by CEFAS abundance was high in the early 1990’s but since then decreased and has been fluctuating.
 According to Project inshore the stock is likely to be overfished and there is no evidence of rebuilding.
-Catches have been constant at around 400 tonnes per year landed to Cornwall but increased in 2012 and 2013 to over 600 tonnes.
-SE Ecological risk assessment (SEAFISH 2014) said that the risk to Lemon sole stocks is significant (3/5)
+Catches to Cornish ports have been fairly constant at around 400 tonnes per year landed to Cornwall but increased in 2012 and 2013 to over 600 tonnes.
+SE Ecological risk assessment (Seafish, 2014) said that the risk to Lemon sole stocks is significant (3/5).
+In 2020 there was a downturn in landings due to the Covid lockdown and landings increased again in 2021.

 Lemon sole are caught by Beam trawls and otter trawls.
 Trawls are dragged along the seabed disturbing the sand and sediment scooping up target species.
 In The South west beam trawling and demersal trawling results in capture of a mixture of species and it is difficult to accurately target on specific species without others being caught.
 The fishing gear used has an impact on seabed habitats particularly when used for the first time in an area although improvements have been made including use of larger mesh size, square mesh panels and large mesh top sheets in beam trawls all improve selectivity of the nets and allow more unwanted or juvenile fish to escape.